Project 2025: Implementation (2025–present)

-Trump's actions as president reignited scrutiny of Project 2025, with critics warning that his administration is actively implementing its agenda across multiple sectors.
+Trump's actions during his second term as president have reignited scrutiny of Project 2025, with critics warning that his administration is actively implementing its agenda across multiple sectors.
 Paul Dans has expressed satisfaction that Trump's early executive orders align with the project's Mandate for Leadership.
 Trump's early executive actions closely mirrored Project 2025's outline.
 This may indicate that his administration was rapidly enacting a pre-planned playbook.
 His executive orders on gender policies, federal hiring, and foreign aid reflected the project's policies, signaling a shift toward more autocratic governance.

-Nominations
+Trump's nominations were confirmed faster than in his first term and faster than Biden's cabinet nominations.

+Several groups track the implementation of Project 2025, including the Center for Progressive Reform and Governing for Impact and the Project 2025 Tracker.

+Roles in the second Trump administration

 After Trump won the 2024 election, he nominated several Project 2025 contributors to positions in his second administration.
 His choice to lead the FCC, Brendan Carr, wrote the manifesto's chapter about the agency.
-Tom Homan, picked by Trump to act as a "border czar", also contributed to the Project 2025 document.
+Tom Homan, picked by Trump to act as a border czar, also contributed to the Project 2025 document.
 Trump nominated Russell Vought to direct the Office of Management and Budget.
-After these selections, Karoline Leavitt issued a statement saying "President Trump never had anything to do with Project 2025"; Leavitt herself is an instructor for Project 2025's "Conservative Governance 101" training program and was chosen by Trump as White House Press Secretary.
+After these selections, Karoline Leavitt issued a statement saying "President Trump never had anything to do with Project 2025."
+Leavitt herself is an instructor for Project 2025's "Conservative Governance 101" training program and was chosen by Trump as White House Press Secretary.

 Other authors or contributors to Project 2025 who have been nominated or appointed to roles in the second Trump administration include Michael Anton (contributor, appointed Director of Policy Planning); Paul S. Atkins (contributor, nominated for Chair of the Securities and Exchange Commission); Steven G. Bradbury (contributor, nominated for Deputy Secretary of Transportation); Troy Edgar (contributor, nominated for Deputy Secretary of Homeland Security); Jon Feere (contributor, appointed Chief of Staff at ICE); Pete Hoekstra (contributor, nominated for ambassador to Canada); Roman Jankowski (contributor, appointed Chief Privacy Officer and Chief Freedom of Information Act Officer for the Department of Homeland Security); and Peter Navarro (author, appointed Senior Counselor for Trade and Manufacturing).
-Trump's nominations were confirmed faster than in his first term and faster than Biden's cabinet nominations.
+After writing some of the education policy proposals in Mandate, Lindsey Burke became the deputy chief of staff for policy and programs for the department of education.